Biden wants to quadruple refugee admissions set by Trump

-WASHINGTON (AP) — The Biden administration wants to raise refugee admissions to 62,500 for the current budget year, overriding former President Donald Trump’s record-low limit of 15,000, a U.S. official and others said Thursday.
+WASHINGTON (AP) — President Joe Biden wants to raise refugee admissions to 62,500 for the current budget year, overriding former President Donald Trump’s record-low limit of 15,000, a U.S. official and others said Thursday.

-The official and others with knowledge of the plans spoke on condition on anonymity because they were not authorized to discuss the matter publicly.
+The official and others with knowledge of the plans spoke on condition of anonymity because they were not authorized to discuss the matter publicly.

-Trump set the ceiling in October when the 2021 budget year started, and it runs until September 30.
-President Joe Biden’s proposal of 62,500 would replace that, and the president has already announced plans to raise admissions to twice that amount in 2022.
+Trump set the ceiling on refugee admissions in October when the 2021 budget year started, and it runs until September 30.
+Biden’s proposal of 62,500 would replace that, and the president has already announced plans to raise admissions to twice that amount in 2022.

-President Joe Biden is said to have wanted to raise the cap immediately but not set the target as high as 125,000 people because that would be unrealistic to reach with the coronavirus pandemic and the work needed to rebuild the refugee program that had been largely dismantled by the Trump administration.
+Biden is said to have wanted to raise refugee admissions immediately but not set the target as high as 125,000 people because that would be unrealistic to reach this year with the coronavirus pandemic and the work needed to rebuild the refugee program that had been largely dismantled by the Trump administration.

 Biden by law must submit his proposal to Congress and consult with lawmakers before making a presidential determination.
 The U.S. State Department confirmed that it sent the president’s report to Congress, starting that process.